cossio/RestrictedBoltzmannMachines.jl/README.md

 In contrast to those packages, here we adopt a generic approach that allows defining any kind of unit potentials (such as ReLU units, which are not included in those two packages).

+For a Python 3 implementation checkout https://github.com/jertubiana/PGM, which originates the `dReLU` layer and showcases nice applications to protein and neural data.

 This package is registered.
 Install with: